pschool-in/curriculum/content/grammar/pronoun/pronoun-passages.md

 Personal Pronoun

-Pronoun used in the position of name, place or thing is called personal pronoun.
+Pronouns used in the position of name, place, or thing is called personal pronoun.

 First Person: